MUSA-550-Fall-2021/assignment-1/README.md

 ### Setting up GitHub for assignment submission

 You should submit your assignment through Github.
-For each assignment, I will provide a GitHub link that can be used to create a new repostiory.
+For each assignment, I will provide a GitHub link that can be used to create a new repository.
 Each student will have their own private repository on GitHub where the assignment can be submitted.
 Only the student and instructors will have access to the private repository.